+- Add new [Axis]

 - Add new [Member] to [Axis]

 - Add new concepts to [Line Items]

 - Add new business rules to set of relations

-13.8.
+1.8.
 Text block

-A text block information model is an information model which contains, by definition, only one concept and that concept expresses what amounts to a narrative or prose as escaped XHTML within that one concept.
+A text block concept arrangement pattern is an concept arrangement pattern which contains, by definition, only one concept and that concept expresses what amounts to a narrative or prose as escaped XHTML within that one concept.
 For example, the narrative associated with a set of accounting policies expressed as a list or a table presentation format is a text block.
-As there is only one concept, there can be no relations within the information model.
+As there is only one concept, there can be no relations within the concept arrangement pattern.